-Use one 4 ohm speaker for each channel you want to connect.
-Make sure it can handle the wattage!
-Unless you crank it all the way up regularly, 30 or 40 watt RMS ratings should be sufficient.
+Speakers: See our new line of Dual Voice Coil speakers designed specifically for this radio.
+Use only 4 ohm speakers.
+A quality full range speaker with 30 or 40 watt RMS ratings should be sufficient.
 The higher the SPL rating of the speaker, the better it sounds.
 Look for an SPL of 88 or better.
-A good full range speaker should have a frequency range from less than 40 Hz to better than 20 kHz.
+A good full range speaker should have a frequency range from less than 40 Hz to at least 18 kHz.
 Pay attention to polarity!
 Speaker terminals will be marked with a + and - , or a red dot on the + terminal.
 If all speakers are connected to the proper polarity, they will operate in harmony.
 If they are not properly phased, you will not hear the full fidelity of the radio.
+This is especially important when using dual voice coil speakers.
 Note: - does not mean ground!
 This is a high power radio in which both speaker lines are driven with high currents!
 Never allow any speaker lead to become grounded when the radio is on!